-Make a list of all your contacts, including:

-- Friends and family - People you study with (e.g., lecturers, teachers, students, other people from Unitec) - People you know through work or volunteer community, church, sports, and other activities. - People you meet through professional organisations or LinkedIn. - · Attending lectures, conventions, and meetings in your field
+- Make a list of all your contacts, including: - Friends and family - People you study with (e.g., lecturers, teachers, students, other people from Unitec, Te Pūkenga) - Work colleagues (paid or volunteer) - People you know through community, church, sports and other activities. - People you meet through professional organisations or meetings - People you meet through chance - Attending lectures, conventions, meetings in your field - LinkedIn

-Remember, all these people have their own contacts that you can potentially tap into!
+Remember all these people in turn have their own contacts that you can potentially tap into!

-- You can email first to introduce yourself (and what you are looking for) to break the ice.
+- You can email first to introduce yourself (and what you are looking for) and break the ice.
 If someone has referred you, mention their name. - Follow up with a phone call.
 Practice what you want to say before calling!
-Be to the point about your purpose, include a brief introduction about yourself and the information you need. e.g. "Hi, my name is....
+Be to the point about your purpose, include a brief introduction about yourself and the information you need.
+E.g. - " Hi, my name is....
 (I'm following up on my email from last week), do you have time to talk?
-I will be graduating from Unitec with a degree in and want to get into the field of......
-I'm wondering if I could meet with you for 20 minutes to get some career advice and insights into the best approach to getting into the job market in this industry". - Note!
-You are not asking for a job but seeking advice, leads, information, and referrals.
-Be mindful of not taking up too much of their time. - If they cannot help you, it is ok to politely ask if they can suggest someone who can. - Thank them for their time.
+I will be graduating from Unitec, Te Pūkenga with a degree in and want to get into the field of......
+I'm wondering if I could meet with you for 20 minutes to get some advice and insights into the best approach to get into the job market in this industry" - Note!
+You are not asking for a job, but seeking advice, leads, information, referrals.
+Be mindful of not taking up too much of their time. - If they cannot help you, it is ok to politely ask if they can suggest someone who can.
+Smile and thank them for their time.

-Get organised, be prepared
+Get organised, be prepared!

 - Research the organisation.
 Think about what you want to know and write a list of questions. - Update your CV!
-You can ask for advice on your CV (a great way to get them to read it!) - If appropriate, ask for recommendations of other people you could talk to. - Keep a record of all contacts and conversations. - ALWAYS send a thank you email to everyone who is helpful.
+You can ask for advice on your CV (a great way to get them to read it!) - Listen during your meeting for ways to add value e.g. a project you could complete, or volunteer your time. - If appropriate ask for recommendations of other people you could talk to. - Keep a record of all contacts and conversations. - ALWAYS send a thank you email to everyone who is helpful in your job search.